slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Our brains are wired so that we make better lawyers than we do scientists, in that a lawyer will look for and use evidence to support their client, while ignoring and definitely not using evidence that does the opposite.
 We only want to watch television shows or read articles or listen to podcasts that confirm what we already believe -- what we already think we know.

-Here’s an example of the confirmation bias: if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
-If you tell someone the person they’re about to meet is introverted, they’re more likely to describe them as introverted.

 If an animal hears a rustle in the grass, it might be a predator.
 Of course, it might just as easily be the wind, or a smaller animal, or it might be nothing at all.
 But if it is a predator, that would be dangerous.
 The end of the animal’s life, probably.
 They would be removed from the gene pool forever.
 So it’s much better -- in evolutionary terms -- to assume that all these rustles in the grass are predators, because the cost of not assuming it’s a predator is too high.

 You might be thinking, “But why can’t this animal collect more data about these rustles in the grass?
 Why couldn’t it have evolved the capacity to do a more rational analysis?”
 Well, because that would take more time, and a predator doesn’t wait around for its prey to make a decision.
 Assuming is what keeps an animal alive, and therefore gives it more of a chance to reproduce -- and so it’s the animals that developed the ability to assume and make decisions rapidly that were more effective at reproducing.

-This is why research in rapid cognition says that we -- that is, humans -- make our decisions intuitively most of the time.

-It’s like buying a house.
-You make a list of all the things you want, and then usually it comes to down a feeling.
-“I don’t know why, but I just like this one.”

-> *'What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.' -- Warren Buffett*

 Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
 Two people with opposing views on a topic can see the same evidence, and still come away both validated by it